shreyas2711/Kaiburr/README.md

 ## MongoDB Setup

 Use MongoDB atlas to connect your JAVA API with atlas cluster.
-Use mongo uri string provided by atlas and include them in your application.properties file with the correct user credentials.
+Use mongo uri string provided by atlas and include them in your "application.properties" file with the correct user credentials.

 ## Screenshots